Ficool

 Peter appeared at the edge of the chamber, silent as a shadow.
 His eyes widened at the sight of Michael's bleeding hands.
 "Master… your hands—"

 Peter's chest tightened, the weight of truth pressing upon him.
 Even the indomitable Michael was human.
 He could fail.
 He could be helpless.
-He cannot protect his sister.
+He could not protect his sister.

 Helios watched, impassive, yet his gaze softened almost imperceptibly.
 He did not intervene; this was a trial not of strength but of heart.